danieldoesmaths/Maths-Quiz-Tester/README.md

-# Maths-Quiz-Tester
+# Projects
-    A Python maths quiz project built from scratch and developed progressively to test my python fundamentals.
+    A variety of Python projects built from scratch to test my python fundamentals.